What is insurance?

 With medical insurance, you will get yourself protected from rising cost of medical treatment and it provides you a hassle-free admission into Panel Hospital for medical treatment.

 What is the difference between a medical policy and a critical illness policy?

 At Gibraltar BSN, the main difference between the medical policies and critical illness (CI) policies is that medical policies deal with the coverage of your hospitalization fees, such as room & board and operational costs (like removing an appendix).
-CI policies, on the other hand, will payout a specific lump sum to the policy owner as soon as they have been diagnosed with one of the 5 CIs.
-Additionally, our CI policies also include an income replacement aspect, as individuals who have been diagnosed with a CI may lose their livelihoods, potentially jeopardizing the quality of life of themselves and their family members when hit with an unexpected diagnosis.
+CI policies, on the other hand, will pay out a specific lump sum to the policy owner as soon as they have been diagnosed with one of the specified CIs.
+Additionally, our CI policies also include an income replacement aspect, as individuals who have been diagnosed with a CI may lose their livelihoods, potentially jeopardising the quality of life of themselves and their family members when hit with an unexpected diagnosis.

 I recently purchased a medical card.
 Does this mean I do not have to worry about making payments to the hospital upon discharge?

-While you may use a medical card ad a cashless payment facility, it may not cover all the expenses incurred, such as tax, extra food, and other exclusionary items.
-We advise you to check with your agent or pursue your policy to understand what items your medical cards covers.
+While you may use a medical card as a cashless payment facility, it may not cover all the expenses incurred, such as tax, extra food, and other exclusionary items.
+We advise you to check with your agent or peruse your policy to understand what items your medical card covers.